DeltaMLBench: Can AI Agents Improve on Published ML Research?

 Looking at the detailed task-level results, several patterns emerge.

 GPT-5 with the ARG agent was the strongest combination.
 On the 4×6h configuration, it achieved positive improvement on 29 of 48 tasks, with standout performances including a 95.96% improvement on the MIMIC-III clinical task, 78.92% on CNN summarization, 73.22% on SumMe video summarization, and 50.30% on the York Urban line segment detection task.
-On the 2×12h configuration, it improved on 28 tasks, with some scores climbing even higher given the extended time.
+On the 2×12h configuration, it improved on 28 tasks, with some scores climbing higher given the extended time.

-Resource Usage Tells a Story
+Resource Usage

 The ARG agent showed more consistent resource usage across models.
 Its tree search structure naturally bounds exploration, and the beam search mechanism focuses compute on promising paths rather than exhaustive trial-and-error.